What are social security bend points?

 Social security indexes past wages due to inflation.

-Once you are 62, these indexes are set in stone and used to calculate your AIME.
-That is, social security assumes you will keep earning income every year unless you are 62.
+Once you are 62, these indexes are set to calculate your AIME.
+Social security assumes you will keep earning yearly income unless you are 62.
 If you retire early, you cannot use the AIME or PIA numbers they provide; you must calculate them yourself (since you won’t keep earning income).
-Once you are 62, AIME can go up if you keep working but it will not go down.
+Once you are 62, AIME can go up if you keep working, but it will not go down.

 AIME: AIME is Average Indexed Monthly Earnings.
 It takes your top 35 index-adjusted years and then applies that to the bend points in order to calculate your PIA.